Call for Works: The Musical Metacreation Concert at the Ninth International Conference on Computational Creativity, Salamanca, Spain, June 2018

 June 26th-29th – International Conference on Computational Creativity.

-Creators of musically metacreative systems are invited to submit works for a concert of musical metacreation, as part of the Eighth International Conference on Computational Creativity, at the Georgia Institute of Technology, Atlanta.
-Submitted works can be of any musical style but must involve a performative element and must involve the use of computational creativity techniques in the creation of the work.
+Creators of musically metacreative systems are invited to submit works for a concert of musical metacreation, as part of the Ninth International Conference on Computational Creativity, at University of Salamanca, Salamanca, Spain.
+Submitted works can be of any musical style, but must involve a performative element and must involve the use of computational creativity techniques in the creation of the work.
 Examples from previous MuMe concerts include, but are not limited to: reproduction of musical style using machine learning; the evolution of musical structures using interactive genetic algorithms; rule-based systems; systems based on emergence or self-organisation; systems that perform music data mining to create remixes, and so on.

 Types of Work